-In this paper, we present novel approaches to remedy drawbacks faced by VR, in ubiComp environments.
+In this paper, we present novel ways, which remedy problems faced by VR, in ubiComp environments.
 VR focuses on the activities of a user in a VE that is completely separated from a RE.
 On the other hand, ubiComp focuses on the activities of a user in a RE.
-Although VR and ubiComp reside in different realms, they have the same purpose, i.e. to maximize the human ability.
-Therefore, by supplementing the weaknesses of VR with the help of ubiComp, we look for ways to evolve VR in ubiComp environments.
-In this paper, we present a concept of U-VR and investigate methods for realizing it.
-After describing associated key features, we illustrate the potential realization of U-VR with some applications.
-The usefulness of the proposed ideas is illustrated by presenting various applications.
+Although VR and ubiComp reside in different realms, they have the same purpose, i.e. to maximize the human ability: selective sharing, collaboration and personalization.
+Therefore, by supplementing weaknesses of VR with the help of ubiComp, we look for ways to evolve VR in ubiComp environments.
+In this paper, we present the concept of U-VR and investigate methods for realizing it.
+After describing associated key features, we illustrate the potential of U-VR with some applications.
+We verify the usefulness of the proposed ideas by presenting various applications.